 Competitor analysis considered harmful

-It’s a good idea to be aware of what your competitors are up to, but you must be extremely careful.
+It’s a good idea to be aware of what your competitors are up to, but please be careful.

-In the absence of evidence to the contrary, you should assume that their strategy is misguided, ineffective, and doomed to fail spectacularly.
+Unless you know otherwise, you should assume that their strategy is misguided, ineffective, and doomed to fail.

 SaaS website: *exists*— Brian Hall 🍅 (@briandavidhall) September 22, 2021